gl-inet/docs3.x/docs/app/cloud.md

 ## Uninstall

-If you don't want Cloud, just disable it.
+If you don't want Cloud, just disable it folow the step below on router Web Admin Panel.
+It don't need to do anything on GoodCloud web site.

 ![disable cloud](https://static.gl-inet.com/goodcloud/docs/disable-cloud.png)